Want to know the difference between rimfire vs. centerfire?

-Rimfire and centerfire primers are the two categories of primer ignition systems for cartridges.
-But before you can tell them apart, you’ve got to the know the parts.
+Rimfire and centerfire are two categories of primer ignition systems for ammunition cartridges.

 Parts of a Cartridge

-The difference between the rimfire and the centerfire is in where that primer is located.
+The difference between the rimfire and the centerfire is where that primer is located.

 Different Ignition Systems

 You can see the firing pin marks on the spent brass above.
-Again, centerfires hit the center primer while rimfires hit the rim.
+Again, centerfire hits the center primer while rimfire hits the rim.